 Abstract

-Paintball is a popular recreational sport played by 3.655 million Americans and is generally believed to promote health.
-Paintball has been played as an organized sport since the 1980’s and is essentially a game of tag, except instead of touching an opponent by hand opponents are tagged by shooting them with a paintball that leaves a tell-tale mark indicating who has been eliminated.
-A previous evaluation reported an average heart rate of 68-73% of maximal in adult men while playing paintball.
-This study used accelerometry and heart rate monitors to evaluate the quantity and intensity of physical activity in boys playing paintball.
-Eleven boys (12.7 ± 1.0 y, 51.5 ± 11.3 kg, 161.8 ± 10.1 cm) engaged in a graded exercise test in order to develop a heart rate/oxygen consumption correlation.
-Then, on a separate day, the boys played 7 games of outdoor paintball while wearing a heart rate monitor and accelerometer.
-The boys played paintball for a total of 80.6 ± 10.0 minutes with an average length of game play 11.5 ± 6.2 minutes.
-Average heart rate during the paintball play was 129.6 ± 6.6 beats/min, representing 39.9 ± 12.9% VO2max.
-Based on accelerometry, during paintball game play the boys accumulated 63.2 ± 15.6 minutes of moderate intensity activity and 2.6 ± 2.8 minutes of vigorous activity.
-When moderate intensity physical activity is defined as activity above 4 METs, then playing paintball provides sufficient physical activity to be considered as a health promoting physical activity.
+Paintball is a popular recreational sport played by 3.655 million Americans and may be sufficient physical activity to promote health.
+Paintball has been played as an organized sport since the 1980’s and is essentially a game of tag, except instead of touching an opponent by hand opponents are tagged by shooting them with a paintball that leaves a mark indicating who has been eliminated.
+A previous evaluation of paintball as physical activity had 13 subjects undergo a VO2max test to develop a heart rate (HR) /oxygen consumption relationship, and it was observed that heart rates during paintball were 68-73% of the measured maximal HR.
+The present study used accelerometry and HR monitors to evaluate the quantity and intensity of physical activity in boys playing paintball.
+Eleven boys (12.7 ± 1.0 y, 51.5 ± 11.3 kg, 161.8 ± 10.1 cm) engaged in a VO2max test to develop a HR/oxygen consumption correlation.
+On a separate day the boys played 7 games of outdoor paintball while wearing a HR monitor and accelerometer.
+The boys played paintball for a total of 80.6 ± 10.0 minutes with an average game play 11.5 ± 6.2 minutes.
+Average HR during paintball play was 129.6 ± 6.6 beats/min, representing 39.9 ± 12.9% VO2max.
+Based on accelerometry, the boys accumulated 63.2 ± 15.6 minutes of moderate intensity activity and 2.6 ± 2.8 minutes of vigorous activity during paintball.
+These data suggest that playing paintball may be considered as physical activity that is > 3 METs, and thus health promoting.

-Key Words: Oxygen consumption, physical exertion, games, outdoor activity.
+Key Words: Oxygen uptake, physical exertion, games, outdoor activity.

-Paintball is a sport that is played essentially as a game of tag, except instead of touching an opponent with your hand you mark your opponents by shooting them with a paintball.
+Paintball is a sport that is played essentially as a game of tag, except instead of touching an opponent with your hand, you mark your opponents by shooting them with a paintball.
 When a paintball hits an object (such as your opponent) and breaks open, it leaves a tell-tale paint mark indicating who has been eliminated.
 Paintball has been played as an organized sport since the 1980’s, when paintball guns first became readily available (13).
 Since the development of paintball as an organized sport, millions of people worldwide are reported to have played paintball and paintball has spread worldwide with paintball games being played for fun and competition in countries such as Brazil, South Africa, Russia, France, Thailand, and the United States of America (U.S.A.)
 (13).
 The Sporting Good Manufacturer’s Association annual survey of sports participation in the U.S.A.
 (22) indicates that 3.655 million Americans played paintball in 2010, which compares favorably with Ice Hockey (2.145 million participants), Lacrosse (1.648 million participants), Rugby (1.130 million participants), and Fast Pitch Softball (2.389 Million participants).
 While most paintball players play for fun, competitive paintball is played at the professional level (14) and as a club sport at colleges, universities, and high schools (15) and the popularity of paintball is evidenced by the video games NPPL Championship Paintball 2009 (16) and Greg Hastings Paintball 2 (17).

 Vast research has been conducted on the various health consequences in playing paintball.
 In this regard, paintball can induce contusions of the skin known as “paintball purpura” due to being hit with a paintball (1; 4; 9) and eye injuries due to failure to use appropriate protective equipment when playing paintball (3; 5; 7; 8; 10).
 However, the intensity and duration of physical activity when playing paintball has not been well documented.